Khaffy03/Empress-Sales-Analysis/README.md

 ### Limitations

 - I had to remove all two decimal points of the revenue and profit columns because they would have affected the accuracy of my conclusions from the analysis.
-I had to Seperate the Date Column so as to get the Month in Text format and not number
+I had to Seperate the Date Column so as to get the Month in words and not number

 💻